 California law changes

-Recently the state of California passed a law referred to as Lizzie's Law which has implications for veterinary clinics when prescribing medications.
-The text of the law that applies to veterinary professions is listed below for reference.
+In 2019 the state of California passed a law referred to as Lizzie's Law which has implications for veterinary clinics prescribing medications.

 (1) The name and description of the dangerous drug.

 (2) Route of administration, dosage form, dosage, duration of drug therapy, the duration of the effects of the drug, and the common severe adverse effects associated with the use of a short-acting or long-acting drug.

 (3) Any special directions for proper use and storage.

 (4) Actions to be taken in the event of a missed dose.

 (5) If available, precautions and relevant warnings provided by the drug’s manufacturer, including common severe adverse effects of the drug.